liquinlab/elm-smile/docs/introduction.md

   forms, captchas, instructions, and surveys.
 Just add your custom experiment logic and start collecting data.
-- Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving in case of problems, optimized load times, graceful error handling, and a responsive design that works on most/all devices.
+- Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving, optimized load times, graceful error handling, and a responsive design that works on most/all devices.
 - Developer [mode](/developing) which makes it easier to debug and design experiments.
 Jump quickly between phases and trials in your experiments, [autofill forms and generate fake data for testing](/developing#autofill-and-data-faking),